NeoDyln/alx-low_level_programming/0x04-more_functions_nested_loops/README.md

 ### 3-print_numbers.c ###
 - This function prints all numbers 0-9 through a for loop and the _putchar function as defined in main.h
 - The second and final _putchar wil output a breakline

+### 4-print_most_numbers.c ###
+- This function does the same as the above, with the exception that it excludes 2 and 4